Natural Cold and Flu Remedy Recipe for Fast Symptom Relief

-My All-Natural Super Tea for Cold Relief
+All-Natural Super Tea Remedy for Cold Symptoms

 You can always head over to the pharmacy and buy some cold preventatives or cold meds and knock out your symptoms—there's NyQuil, DayQuil, Metamucil, Robitussin—you name it, I've tried it.
 I'm really not into putting synthetic things in my body, and if you found this article it's possible that you don't care for it either.

-Cold Symptom Relief With Ingredients From Home
+Use Ingredients From Home

 The good news is that over the years I've found a cold-busting concoction that you can create at home (you likely have all of the ingredients already).
 I drink it throughout the day when I feel like I'm getting sick and drink it while I'm sick to clear up my sinuses (runny nose, stuffiness), reduce dry throat and cough, and to simply boost my immunity and give me energy.

 - Turmeric: 1/8 tsp